westonstearns/Kaggle-Python-Tutorial/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Overfitting and how to control it.

 When you created your first decision tree the default arguments for  `max_depth` and `min_samples_split` were set to `None`.
 This means that no limit on the depth of your tree was set.
-That's a good thing no!
+That's a good thing right?
 Not so fast.
 We are likely overfitting.
 This means that while your model describes the training data extremely well, it doesn't generalize to new data, which is frankly the point of prediction.
 Just look at the Kaggle submission results for the simple model based on Gender and the complex decision tree.
 Which one does better?

 Maybe we can improve the overfit model by making a less complex model?
 In `DecisionTreeRegressor`, the depth of our model is defined by two parameters:
 - the `max_depth` parameter determines when the splitting up of the decision tree stops.